sxnfer/royal-blue/README.md

 ## Introduction

-Welcome to **Royal Blue**!
-Your go-to toolkit for streamlined data workflows, automated infrastructure, using Python and Terraform with best practices for testing, linting, formatting, and deployment.

-Think of it as the secret sauce that keeps your ETL and cloud setup running smoothly without the hassle. ;)
+**Royal Blue** is an Extract, Load, Transform (ETL) data pipeline built on top of AWS using Python, Terraform and Pandas.

+It was built as a graduation project for the [Northcoders](https://www.northcoders.com) Data Engineering in Python bootcamp that ran from March to June 2025.

 ---

 ## Project Description

-Jokes aside, the purpose of this repository is to build an entire ETL (Extract, Load, Transform) data pipeline in AWS (Amazon Web Services).
+The purpose of this repository is to build an entire ETL (Extract, Load, Transform) data pipeline in AWS (Amazon Web Services).

-Extracting data from an OLTP (Online Transaction Processing Database) PostgreSQL database and loading it into an OLAP (Online Analytical Processing Database) database.
+It implements a robust and scalable solution for extracting, transforming, and loading data from an OLTP (Online Transaction Processing) PostgreSQL database and loading it into an OLAP (Online Analytical Processing) database.

+Follow these links for the [origin](https://dbdiagram.io/d/6332fecf7b3d2034ffcaaa92) and [destination](https://dbdiagram.io/d/63a19c5399cb1f3b55a27eca) database Entity Relationship Diagrams.

-The data  is transformed from transactional day to day business data into a Data Analisys ready format, suitable for multiple Business Inteligence purposes.
+The data is transformed from transactional day-to-day business data into a Data Analysis-ready format, suitable for multiple Business intelligence purposes.

 It uses [Python](https://www.python.org) as the main programming language, followed by [Terraform](https://www.hashicorp.com/en/products/terraform) for infrastructure as code.
 It also uses Bash and SQL Scripts to help with build processes and integration testing, and has a full-featured Makefile for convenience.

+This project follows the specs proposed for the [Northcoders Data Engineering graduation project](https://github.com/northcoders/de-project-specification/blob/main/README.md) and was developed as a group effort by [@theorib](https://github.com/theorib), [@Brxzee](https://github.com/Brxzee), [@charleybolton](https://github.com/charleybolton), [@JanetteSamuels](https://github.com/JanetteSamuels), [@sxnfer](https://github.com/sxnfer) and [@josephtheodore](https://github.com/josephtheodore).

 ---

 ## Requirements

-- Make sure [uv](https://docs.astral.sh/uv/) is installed by following the [official guide](https://docs.astral.sh/uv/getting-started/installation/).
-We use it to manage Python environments, dependencies, to run scripts, and for our build process.
+- This project uses [uv](https://docs.astral.sh/uv/) to manage Python environments, dependencies, running scripts, and for our build process.
+Make sure it is installed by following the [official guide](https://docs.astral.sh/uv/getting-started/installation/).
-- For an even smoother experience, enable uv command shell autocompletion as explained [here](https://docs.astral.sh/uv/getting-started/installation/#shell-autocompletion).

-- You will also need to install the [latest version of Python](https://www.python.org/downloads/) (3.13.3 at the time of this writting).
+- You will also need to install the [latest version of Python](https://www.python.org/downloads/) (3.13.3 at the time of this writing).

-- For local development, you will need to install the [AWS CLI](https://aws.amazon.com/cli/).
+- For local development, you will need the [AWS CLI](https://aws.amazon.com/cli/) installed and configured with your AWS credentials.

+- To run some of the integration tests, you will need to [install PostgreSQL locally](https://www.postgresql.org/download/) v14 or higher.

 ---